ESMValGroup/ESMValTool_Tutorial/_episodes/06-preprocessor.md

 ```
 {: .error}

-Here, ESMValTool is telling us that it is missing a required field, namely the
-authors.
+We can use the the log message above, to understand why ESMValTool failed.
+Here, this is because
+we missed a required field with author names.
+The text `documentation.authors: Required field missing`
+tells us that.
 We see that ESMValTool always tries to validate the recipe
 at an early stage.
+Note also the suggestion to open a GitHub issue if
+you need help debugging the error message.
+This is something most
+users do when they cannot understand the error or are not able to fix it
+on their own.

 Let's add some additional information to the recipe.
 Open the recipe file again,
 and add an authors section below the description.
 ESMValTool expects the authors